EduardKuijpers/TGIF_XLD/README.md

 1. Click on the `...` next to `TomcatHost`, then go to `Check connection`
 1. Click on `Execute` to verify the connection to the `Tomcat` host.
 If verification is successful, click on `Finish`

-Now we're going to define the Tomcat instance, so XL-Deploy knows where the `Tomcat` is installed on the target host.
+Now that we have a target host, we're going to tell `XL-Deploy` where the `Tomcat` instance is installed on that host:
 1. Click on the `...` next to `TomcatHost`, then go to `New` > `tomcat` > `Server`
 1. Fill in the following:
     * Name: `TomcatInstance`